'I knew straight away it was my Daddy’s ring and I started to cry'

 “I was distraught.
 I held it together while everyone was frantically looking for it and I had to hide my emotions.
 But when I got home my mother was at home with my children and I broke my heart then as it means so much to me.”

-Caroline Campbell, left, wearing the gold ring that was recovered on Ludden beach after her friend Charlie Smith enlisted the help of detectorist Ciaran Hegarty
+Caroline Campbell, left, wearing the gold ring that was recovered on Ludden beach after her friend Charlie Smith enlisted the help of detectorist Kieran Hegarty

-Caroline knew the ring was found when Charlie sent on a photograph of it just minutes after Ciaran had made the discovery on low tide.
+Caroline knew the ring was found when Charlie sent on a photograph of it just minutes after Kieran had made the discovery on low tide.

 She immediately left for Buncrana with her mother to be reunited with the ring.